What is the HIPAA Security Rule Security Awareness and Training Standard?

 To meet the security awareness and training standard, covered entities and business associates must implement a security awareness and training program for all members of their workforce (including management).
 The security awareness and training standard requires covered entities and business associates to implement security reminders (in the form of periodic security updates); protection from malicious software (in the form of procedures for guarding against, detecting, and reporting malicious software); log-in monitoring (in the form of procedures for monitoring log-in attempts and reporting discrepancies); and password management (in the form of procedures for creating, changing, and safeguarding passwords).
 All of these implementations are known as "implementation specifications."

 Where this implementation specification is a reasonable and appropriate safeguard for a covered entity or business associate, the entity must implement periodic security updates.
-Types of security reminders that covered entities may choose to implement include:
+According to HHS guidance, types of security reminders that covered entities may choose to implement may include (this list is not exhaustive):

 Covered entities and business associates should look at how they currently remind the workforce of current policies and procedures, and then decide whether these practices are reasonable and appropriate or if other forms of security reminders are needed.